stevebaros/stevebaros/README.md

 - 🔭 I’m currently working on : Things that challeng me
-- 🌱 I’m currently learning : Javascipt package development
-- 👯 I’m looking to collaborate on: Laravel and js packages
+- 👯 I’m looking to collaborate on: Laravel,java libraries, kotlin extensions and js packages.
-- 🤔 I’m looking for help with java libraries and kotlin extensions
-- 💬 Ask me about SPACE,CODE,SOCCER
+- 💬 Ask me about SPACE,CODE,SOCCER.
+You can reach me via : admin@stevebaros.me
-- 📫 How to reach me: admin@stevebaros.me
 - ⚡ Fun fact: The Ultimate goal in all this is Immortality, lest we forget 😄.